reocat/OuterTune/kizzy/README_LOCAL_IMAGES.md

 ### External Images
 When an external image URL is provided:
 1. The system downloads the image locally
-2. Resizes it to Discord's recommended size (512x512)
-3. Uploads it directly to Discord's CDN using the Discord token
+2. Uploads it directly to Discord's CDN using the Discord token
-4. Uses the returned asset ID for the presence update
+3. Uses the returned asset ID for the presence update

 ### Why This Approach?
 Discord RPC doesn't support external image URLs directly.
 Even though we were sending the correct URLs (as seen in the HTTP Toolkit data), Discord requires images to be uploaded to their CDN and referenced by asset names.